wb14123/mnist/README.md

 Forked from https://github.com/andresy/mnist , and modified:

-1. Change Lable 0 as 1, in order to use ClassNLLCriterio.
+1. Change Lable 0 to 10, in order to use ClassNLLCriterio.
 2. Chnage size to size(), in order to fit torch's dataset format.
 3. Make the input a 3d tensor, in order to make it easier to use in a CNN.